Old City (Hyderabad, India): Landmarks

 As the historical region of Hyderabad, the old city contains many landmark buildings including Charminar (literally "four minarets"), a structure built on the spot where Quli Qutb Shah prayed for the end to a plague epidemic.

 The Qutb Shahi era structures surrounding the Charminar include an ornamented granite mosque Mecca Masjid to the southwest, and the Gulzar Houz fountain to the north, which is surrounded by four arch-gateways called Char Kaman.

 Asaf Jahi monuments near the Charminar include the Mahboob Chowk Clock Tower and Nizamia Hospital.
 The Chowmahalla Palace was the seat of the Asaf Jahi dynasty where the Nizam entertained his official guests and royal visitors.

 H.E.H The Nizams Museum, Purani Haveli.
 Home to the famous wardrobe of Mahbub Ali Pasha, who is said never to have worn the same thing twice, it is the world's longest wardrobe, built in two levels with a hand-cranked wooden lift.
 The device occupies the entire length of one wing of the palace.

 The Purani Haveli was originally the palace of the Nizam's Parents, later renovated to become the quarters of the Nizam's son.
 It is a U-shaped complex with a single-story building in the European style.

-Madina building, a few hundred meters North of Charminar, is one of the oldest commercial suburbs in the city opened in 1947 on the premises of the Aladdin Wakf.
+Madina building, a few hundred metres North of Charminar, is one of the oldest commercial suburbs in the city opened in 1947 on the premises of the Aladdin Wakf.
 Abdul Boot House was one of oldest and renowned shops at Madina Market.
 Before the discovery of oil in that country, Hyderabad was richer than Saudi Arabia and the rents received from the area's buildings were sent to Saudi Arabia to help poor Muslims in Medina.